mrflos/volgasprint/eris.md

 ```

 > [!TIP]
-> the `-encode` and `-decode` parameters are necessary if you want to transfert files from/to and classic filesystem.
+> the `-encode` and `-decode` parameters are necessary if you want to transfer files from/to and classic file-system.

 ## Adding files to your server